AkihiroSuda/gomodjail/README.md

 ### Future works
 - Automatically detect non-applicable modules (explained in [Caveats](#caveats)).
-- Support embedding gomodjail in a target program
 - Apply landlock in addition to seccomp.
 Depends on `SECCOMP_IOCTL_NOTIF_ADDFD`.
 - Modify the source code of the Go runtime, so as to remove necessity of using `seccomp` (Linux) and `DYLD_INSERT_LIBRARIES` (macOS).